USE CASE

 Data in Motion: A Blind Spot in Your Zero Trust Security Strategy?

-Zero trust security strategies have primarily focused on protecting data at rest and data in use, leaving the security of data in motion reliant on outdated VPN technologies or limited SD-WAN implementations.
-Data can be classified into three states:
+Most Zero Trust security strategies have focused on protecting data at rest and data in use, leaving data in motion exposed and dependent on outdated VPN technologies or limited SD-WAN implementations.

-• Data at Rest: Data stored on devices, servers, or cloud storage.
-Typically secured through encryption, access controls, and physical security measures.
+• Data at Rest: Information stored on devices, servers, or cloud infrastructure, typically protected through encryption, access controls, and physical safeguards.

-• Data in Use: Data actively being processed by applications or systems.
-Secured using techniques like memory encryption, secure enclaves, and runtime application self-protection (RASP).
+• Data in Use: Information actively being processed by applications or systems.
+Protected with methods such as memory encryption, secure enclaves, and runtime application self-protection (RASP).

-• Data in Motion: Data being transmitted across networks, between devices, or between cloud services.
-Data in motion isexposed to potential interception, tampering, or unauthorized access during transmission.
+• Data in Motion: Information transmitted across networks, between devices, or between cloud services.
+Without protection, data in motion is susceptible to interception, tampering, or unauthorized access during transit.

-The biggest technical and security risks to your data in motion include:
+The primary risks to data in motion include:

-• Interception and Eavesdropping: Unauthorized parties can intercept and access sensitive information transmitted over untrusted networks.
+• Interception and Eavesdropping: Unauthorized interception of sensitive information transmitted over untrusted networks.

-• Lack of Encryption: Unencrypted data transmissions are easily readable by anyone who intercepts the data, exposing sensitive information and violating privacy and compliance requirements.
+• Lack of Encryption: Transmitting unencrypted data makes sensitive information immediately readable if intercepted, violating privacy and compliance standards.

-• Weak Encryption Algorithms: Using weak or outdated encryption algorithms with insufficient key lengths or weak encryption protocols makes data vulnerable to decryption by attackers.
+• Weak Encryption Algorithms: Outdated or insufficiently strong encryption protocols make data vulnerable to decryption.

-• Malicious Network Nodes: Compromised or malicious nodes in a network can intercept, modify, or redirect data traffic.
+• Malicious Network Nodes: Compromised or hostile network elements can intercept, modify, or redirect traffic.

-• Data Leakage: Misconfigurations, software vulnerabilities, or human errors can expose data to unauthorized parties through unintentional data leakage during transmission.
+• Data Leakage: Misconfigurations, vulnerabilities, or operational errors can unintentionally expose data in transit.

 USE CASES